WildCodeSchool/paris-0218-8/README.md

 **#About us**

-Members of the project : Nadia Djellali, Pany Soukaloun, Smain Khaldi, Valéry Chin
+Members of the project : Nadia Djellali, Smain Khaldi, Valéry Chin

 Name of the team  : The loop4